aerialship/SamlSPBundle/README.md

 CONTRIBUTING
 ------------
 SamlSpBundle is an open source project and is open for contributions.
+Please follow guidelines from [Contributing and collaboration](https://github.com/aerialship/SamlSPBundle/wiki/Contributing-and-collaboration) wiki page.

 Credits